 We recognize the importance of being ambitious, joyful, and flexible, and acting with integrity and care.

 Our core values set the ground rules for all that we do at Philadelphia Theatre Company and we must be mindful of these pledges when interacting with each other and our community.
 In our working lives, we often experience situations where the ‘right thing to do’ is not immediately apparent.
-Thus, our core values, supported by our code of ethics, can help guide us in our daily actions – how we act is who we are.
+Thus, our core values, supported by our code of ethics, and our policies for an inclusive, equitable workplace will guide us in our daily actions – how we act is who we are.

 We are committed to providing a safe and respectful work environment for everyone in and around Philadelphia Theatre Company.
 Your support of that commitment through your actions will help ensure our success.

 Philadelphia Theatre Company has been an important part of the artistic and civic community in Philadelphia for nearly five decades.
 The institution has evolved through many changes in the theatrical landscape and has withstood other important shifts, including relocating to the Suzanne Roberts Theatre on Broad Street, as well as cultural, financial and leadership changes.

 Another such shift is currently underway and requires our attention.

 We are increasingly aware that disrespectful behavior, sexual harassment, sexual misconduct, and systemic bullying are deeply embedded in our culture – including in the theatre world.
 As theatre practitioners, these behaviors are contrary to who we are and what we aspire to be.